What ancient statues really looked like

 The myth of the white marble started during the Renaissance, when we first began unearthing ancient statues.
 Most of them had lost their original paint after centuries of exposure to the elements, and contemporary artists imitated their appearance by leaving their stone unpainted.

 The trend continued into the 18th century as excavations brought more and more artworks to light.
-That's also when Johann Joachim Winckelmann

-, who many consider the father of art history, literally wrote the book on ancient art, framing our modern view of it.
+That's also when Johann Joachim Winckelmann, who many consider the father of art history, literally wrote the book on ancient art, framing our modern view of it.
 Although he was aware of the historical evidence that sculptures were once colorful (some discoveries even had some paint left on) he helped idolize whiteness.

 "The whiter the body is, the more beautiful it is as well.
 Color contributes to beauty, but it is not beauty.
 Color should have a minor part in the consideration of beauty, because it is not (color) but structure that constitutes its essence," he wrote.

-," a traveling exhibition now on show at San Francisco's Legion of Honor

-, has offered the public a chance to see these statues as the ancients would have seen them, staging precisely rendered, full-color reproductions.
+But for over a decade, "Gods in Color," a traveling exhibition whose main findings have been collected into a book, has offered the public a chance to see these statues as the ancients would have seen them, staging precisely rendered, full-color reproductions.

-"This exhibition introduces the message that sculptures were painted often with dazzling and garish colors, with reconstructions of what they might have looked like, based on the colors and pigments that were available at the time," curator Renee Dreyfus said in a phone interview.
+"This exhibition introduces the message that sculptures were painted often with dazzling and garish colors, with reconstructions of what they might have looked like, based on the colors and pigments that were available at the time," Renee Dreyfus, a curator for the exhibition, said in a phone interview.

 Looking for "paint ghosts"

-The research of Vinzenz Brinkmann, an archeologist and professor at Frankfurt's Goethe University, coalesced in the first "Gods in Color" exhibition at Munich's Glyptothek museum in 2003.
+The research of Vinzenz Brinkmann, an archeologist and professor at Frankfurt's Goethe University, coalesced in the original "Gods in Color" show at Munich's Glyptothek museum in 2003.

 To create reproductions, Brinkmann starts by simply looking at the surface of the sculptures with a naked eye, before adding various visual aids in the form of ultraviolet of infrared lamps.
 The light source must come from a very low angle, nearly parallel to the surface being analyzed.
 That simple trick brings out details otherwise impossible to see.